DeviceNut/PixelNutApp/how-library-works.md

 Communications #defines

-Currently, there is support for bluetooth using Adafruit hardware ('BLE_BLUEFRUIT'), and wifi using either the SoftAP ('WIFI_SOFTAP') or MQTT ('WIFI-MQTT') handlers.
+Currently, there is support for bluetooth using Adafruit hardware ('BLE_BLUEFRUIT') and on the ESP32 ('BLE_ESP32'), and wifi using either the SoftAP ('WIFI_SOFTAP') or MQTT ('WIFI-MQTT') handlers.
 These in turn set 'EXTERNAL_COMM', and either 'BLE_COM' or 'WIFI_COM'.

 Override/Extend #defines